dbltnk/participant-observer/implementation-plan.md

 - ✅ Task prioritization: water first, then food, then wood collection

 ### Phase 5: Game Mechanics ✅ COMPLETED - FULLY FUNCTIONAL
-1. ✅ Implement cooking system (players and villagers can cook food near fires)
+1. ✅ Implement food eating system (players and villagers can only eat food near burning fires)
 2. ✅ Add fire management (players and villagers can add wood to fires)
 3. ✅ Create storage system (players and villagers can use storage boxes)
 4. ✅ Add sleeping mechanics (players can sleep to skip night)